ritiksoni2203/task-manager/README.md

 git clone https://github.com/ritiksoni2203/task-manager.git
 Navigate to the project directory:

-cd project-dashboard
+cd task-manager
 Install the dependencies:

 npm install
-Set up environment variables:

-Create a .env.local file in the root directory and add the following:

 Running the Project
 Run the development server:

 npm run dev
 Open your browser and navigate to http://localhost:3000.
-The Project Dashboard should be running.
+The Task Manager should be running.

 API Routes
 GET /api/tasks: Fetches all tasks.